Aquijada52/Prometeo-Web-App/README.md

-# Prometeo Web App
+# Pyrrha Web App

-This repository contains the [Prometeo](https://github.com/Code-and-Response/Prometeo) solution web application dashboard for firefighters to view .
+This repository contains the [Pyrrha](https://github.com/Pyrrha-Platform/Pyrrha) solution web application dashboard for firefighters to view .

 This service wakes up every minute and calculates time weighted average exposures for all fire fighters and compares them to the configured limits.